AN ATTACK ON THE REALM: A Review of In Defence of the Realm: The Place of Nations in Classical Liberalism, David Conway (Ashgate, 2004)

 David Conway objects to the view that “liberal states must open their doors to unlimited immigration, even where the number of immigrants exceeds that which resources can sustain or which is incompatible with the survival of the indigenous culture.”
 (35) Thus we have a version of the overpopulation scare in the first part of this objection to unlimited immigration.
 And then we have the idea that the indigenous culture cannot survive and, implicitly, that it has a right to do so.

-Many involved with population studies, not least Julian Simon, [1] have often pointed out that the entire population of the world could comfortably live in the space of a small country—the size of Yugoslavia, used to be cited by some—with the population density of a modern city—say, New York—throughout (though some resources might then need to be imported, as they are with cities).
+have often pointed out that the entire population of the world could comfortably live in the space of a small country—the size of Yugoslavia, used to be cited by some—with the population density of a modern city—say, New York—throughout (though some resources might then need to be imported, as they are with cities).
 Thus it is hopelessly mistaken to think that the current UK or the USA lands are 'full' and that more people must simply mean fewer resources for all and lower output per head.
 On the contrary, the more that come in the more the division of labour will tend to raise the wealth of those in that area (even if we were not to have private streets and were to continue to have wasteful state 'welfare', etc.).
 In fact, if this Mad Hatter's “No room!
 No room!” thesis were true, then it would seem that all human reproduction beyond replacement level, at most, ought to be discouraged.

 What right has an “indigenous culture” to survive?
 Such cultures inevitably change over time even within the territories of nation-states.
 However, if people choose to maintain a certain way of life then there is no reason that it must perish.
 The Amish in the USA, for instance, can happily continue as long as people wish to practice that way of life no matter how few their numbers relative to the growing and heterogeneous cultures in the USA.
 Of course, many might chose to allow their culture to be changed by mixing with their new neighbours in terms of custom or even reproduction.
 That is their choice and it would illiberal to prevent it.
 Conway says his real fear, which he elaborates later, is that the new illiberal cultures will crush the existing liberal ones or make the overall state illiberal.
 But this assumes a state is needed for policing and defence (rather than inevitably growing at the expense of liberalism and security), so we'll come back to this where he puts his arguments for these.

+I should add, however, that many dislike the multi-racial society—including many of the people who have, nevertheless, chosen to migrate into such a society (but it is a modern taboo to admit to such popular 'racism' in the mass media).
+This external cost can best be internalised, albeit imperfectly, by allowing those who wish to do so to live separately by using private property, not least in the streets, to discriminate as regards who associates with them (for the civil liberty known as 'freedom of association' also includes the right not to associate with people).
 Conway avers that “towards their own state and its public places, citizens stand in a significantly different relation than aliens do.
 Unlike aliens, citizens can be regarded as co-owners of these 'public places'. ... no sound liberal principle ... [is] contravened by states that grant their own citizens the liberty to leave and re-enter their territories but deny that same liberty to aliens.”
 (39) Note first, that this rejection of the free movement of people (“aliens”) across national borders even flouts a standard tenet of classical liberalism.
 But a libertarian deconstruction of this position makes things clearest.
 Our state is our “own state” in much the way that a slave's master is his 'own master'.
 The slave's 'own' master actually owns the slave and the state approaches owning us: the state rules us; we do not rule it, despite very occasionally electing the oligarchy that rules us in the name of democracy.
 Neither do we state subjects (for a “citizen” in the political sense is still a subject of the state, albeit with some 'rights' the state allows him pro tem) own the “public places”.
 Members of the public might be allowed to go there, but the state really owns them and decides on the rules, just like any private property owner.
 By contrast, we ought fully to own ourselves and the 'public places' should be fully privately owned outside the state.
 Then the particular street owners, etc., would be able to decide what rules, and who, to allow in their streets, parks, squares, and so on.
 For though liberalism is clearly incompatible with restrictions on immigration into a state territory (the 'realm'), it is further required by libertarianism that the various private owners can then decide what suits them.
 Whatever it chooses, the state imposes on its existing subjects and any excluded would-be immigrants by using aggressive coercion (as it is not defending the persons and property of legitimate property owners) to impose its will.

 In his criticisms of libertarianism, Conway first supposes a “state” set up by contract.
 Who could complain if this state were as effective in offering people protection as “it was reasonable to imagine any private agency could?”
 (65) And who could complain if he were taxed for this?
 As I do not believe that concepts have essences, I suppose I should grant the assumption that a 'state' could conceivably be set up by universal contract (however implausible, in reality, that might be).
 Such a state would be entirely libertarian (with respect to the existing generation of contractors, at least), for those who contracted in would have bound themselves and not been proactively imposed on.
 In which case, even if the protection results were terrible and the taxes very high the contractors could not have a libertarian objection to it.
 But why on Earth suppose that the state would offer people protection as good as “it was reasonable to imagine any private agency could?”
 All the libertarian economic arguments for the inefficiency of state monopoly provision of anything, including law and order, still apply.
 Where are the answers to the specific efficiency criticisms of the state as provider here?
-[2] They are simply and completely ignored.
-So there is nothing more for me to respond to.
-Maybe Conway thinks that he mainly needs to overcome absolute libertarian rights, and so can simply use such a thought experiment.
-If so, that is a big error.

 Conway then continues with the modified supposition that, instead, “the vast majority of a society wish to affiliate politically with one another and have their rights protected and common good advanced by the same agency.
 Then, it would seem that part of the terms of membership of that society include a willingness on the part of its members to accept the political obligations attendant upon being a member of that society.”
 (65) Now, we need to distinguish “society” and 'state' here—which Conway appears to conflate.
 Society as such is a free and spontaneous association of people.
 A state is an organisation that proactively, in all known cases, imposes control on persons and property within some geographical boundaries.
 The “vast majority” (or even tiny minority) of a society has every right contractually to set up a 'state' over themselves (“affiliate politically ...”) in the way imagined.
 But that state is a separate organisation from even their part of society, which is, ipso facto, not an organisation.
 Still less is that state the originally imagined society as a whole.
 It cannot legitimately impose its rule, or taxes, on those who did not contract in.
 Thus by these conflations, Conway appears to have produced an erroneous argument for the legitimate majoritarian setting up of a state.